 Entities eligible to apply for a grant from First Things First include:

 - Units of Arizona government (local, county and state entities as well as schools and school districts)

 - Federally-recognized tribal governments providing services within Arizona

 - Arizona institutions of higher learning (colleges and universities)

 - Private organizations providing (or proposing to provide) services in Arizona, including for-profit and non-profit 501©3 organizations (both secular and faith-based)

 Applying for a Grant

-First Things First may conduct a pre-application conference to discuss the details of an upcoming RFGA.
+First Things First conducts a pre-application information session to discuss the details of an upcoming RFGA.
 This is an opportunity to hear specifics about the grant opportunity, instructions for submission and how applications will be reviewed.
 Interested applicants are strongly encouraged to participate.